Sometimes being in a relationship can be so confusing!

 - Shared heartache, like a traumatic experience or simply a sad moment the two of you shared together

-- Revelation of your personal past.
+- The revelation of your personal past.
 You must have shared deep personal memories with the other person.

 - Multiple fun and adventurous memories you have experienced together.